 Kadcyla, trastuzumab emtansine, is a HER2-targeted antibody-drug conjugate which contains the humanised anti-HER2 IgG1, trastuzumab, covalently linked to the microtubule inhibitor DM1 (a maytansine derivative) via the stable thioether linker MCC (4-[N-maleimidomethyl] cyclohexane-1-carboxylate).
 Emtansine refers to the MCC-DM1 complex.
 An average of 3.5 DM1 molecules are conjugated to each molecule of trastuzumab.

 Conjugation of DM1 to trastuzumab confers selectivity of the cytotoxic agent for HER2-overexpressing tumour cells, thereby increasing intracellular delivery of DM1 directly to malignant cells.
-Upon binding to HER2, trastuzumab emtansine undergoes receptor-mediated internalization and subsequent lysosomal degradation, resulting in release of DM1-containing cytotoxic catabolites (primarily lysine-MCC-DM1).
+Upon binding to HER2, trastuzumab emtansine undergoes receptor-mediated internalisation and subsequent lysosomal degradation, resulting in release of DM1-containing cytotoxic catabolites (primarily lysine-MCC-DM1).

 Trastuzumab emtansine has the mechanisms of action of both trastuzumab and DM1: